-•

 It is the mission of the Dracut Soccer Association to foster the development of the local youth through the sport of soccer by providing age and skill appropriate programs.

 We promote respect for teammates, opponents, coaches, referees and self while encouraging sportsmanship and enthusiasm for the game.